xinwenfu/tst-dht-lab--pcb-2/README.md

 <img src="imgs/diagram.jpg" height=350>

-The picture below shows how the IoT kit is connected to a Laptop.
+You can see how the IoT kit is connected to a Laptop in the picture below.

 <img src="imgs/IoTKit.jpg" height=350>